-Guidelines for app settings (Windows Store apps)
+Guidelines for app settings

-This topic describes best practices for using the Settings charm to display app settings.
-People swipe from the side of the screen to display the charms and then press the Settings charm to display the Settings pane.
-The Settings pane includes both app and system settings.
+Users swipe from the side of the screen to display the charms and then press the Settings charm to show a Settings pane.

 - Options that depend on the user’s preferences, like music, sound effects, or color themes.